 Student Services and Amenities Fee

-The Student Services and Amenities Fee (SSAF) is a fee payable to the University by students in compliance with the Australian Government Legislation passed in November 2011 (Higher Education Legislation Amendment (Student Services and Amenities) Act 2011 (Cth).
-This fee is to help provide funding for student services, support and facilities that are not of an academic nature and can benefit all students.
+The Student Services and Amenities Fee (SSAF) is payable to the University by students in compliance with the Australian Government Legislation passed in November 2011 (Higher Education Legislation Amendment (Student Services and Amenities) Act 2011 (Cth).
+This fee contributes towards the funding for student services, support and facilities of a non-academic nature and of benefit to all students.

 How much are the fees?

 Standard sessions (session 1 and session 2)

 Full time study load per session (this includes students taking a mix of distance and internal units)

 MUIC Diploma (domestic students only)

 If the SSAF fee applies to you, it will be loaded into your account the day after you enrol in individual units.
 The SSAF is based on how many units you enrol into.

 To find out more about the SSAF being added to your account, please check your account in eStudent > My Finances

 If you change your full/part-time study load after the SSAF is calculated, an adjustment will be made to the initial fee charged.
 The final SSAF fee you are liable for is based on your unit enrolments as from the relevant study period census date.